The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 The Best Books to Read before Visiting Hawaii

-I traveled to many countries, including some of the most remote corners of the earth through books first.
-Months, often years after reading about them, I was fortunate to visit some of these destinations in person.
-Many more of these places still live in my mind only as a delineation presented by different authors, igniting my thirsty spirit for new adventures down the road.
+I traveled to many countries, including some of the most remote corners of the Earth through books.
+Months, often years, after first encountering these places along the thin pages, I would be fortunate to see them in person.
+Many more of these places still live in my mind only as alluring locations that ignite my thirst for new adventures.

 Yet the more we drove along the coast, dotted with splendid beaches, tiny towns, and historic landmarks, such as the Kilauea Lighthouse, the more I longed to know their stories.
 Occasional conversations with locals ignited this hunger even more.

-With just four days on our hands, diving deeper into the history of Hawaii was impossible.
-I pursued this quest once back in California.
-Truth be told, my zealous perusing of books about Hawaii had to wait for a year or so after that visit to Kauai
+With just four days on our hands, diving deeper into Hawaiian history was impossible.
+I embarked on this journey once back in California.
+And while reading more about Hawaii, I planned a new trip to another island.

-Without further ado, here are the 6 books I recommend to read before visiting Hawaii.
+Without further ado, here are the books that I recommend you to read before visiting Hawaii.

 1. Radar Girls